Sunday 24th June 2018

 Once you have entered Furlong Fury we cannot provide any refund, transfer or credit either in full or in part whatever the circumstances of the entrants’ non-attendance however you will be able to transfer your ticket to another person for free up to 1 week before the event.

-All participants will get a very special Horse Shoe Medal, the first 5 waves are competitive and the top 3 males and 3 females course times are up for podium prizes.
+All participants will get a very special Horse Shoe Medal, the first 2 waves are competitive and the top male and female course times are up for podium prizes.

 There are other special prizes too, such as for the fastest and largest teams on the day.

 The fastest 4 in your team will have their times added together and as long as everyone else in your team completes the course your team is eligible for bragging rights and prizes with the team times being displayed on our leaderboard.

 Collect this on the day from the competitors village.